Rebekah-Chuang/Data-driven-Analysis-for-Receipt-Scanning-Application/README.md

 4. [users.csv](users.csv)

-The goal of this projecy is to:
+The goal of this project is to:
 1. Review CSV data and diagram a new structured relational data model

 2. Generate a query that answers a predetermined business question(s)